SueMottet/stock-analysis/README.md

 ![2018 initial time](/Resources/VBA_Initial_2018.png)

 ##### Refactored code summary:
-The refactored VBA script instead creates output arrays and captures the output data in them efficiently.
-Using these output arrays, allows this refactored VBA script to iterate through the rows in the data sheet only once and then output the result efficiently be pulling the data out of the arrays versus having to go back to the data sheet over and over again.
+The refactored VBA script instead creates output arrays and captures the output data in them more efficiently.
+Using these output arrays, allows this refactored VBA script to iterate through the rows in the data sheet only once and then output the result efficiently by pulling the data out of the arrays versus having to go back to the data sheet over and over again.

 ###### Refactored code sample: